rafagafe/csvln/example/README.md

 # csv2ble

-This application create XML files from CSV files.
+This application creates XML files from CSV files.

 You can pick up a CSV file like this: